GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_vine_copula.md

 ## 5 <-> dir
 ```

-As above, here we plot contours of psuedo-observations generated by the model
+As above, here we plot contours of psuedo-observations generated by the more
+complex model.

 ```r
 # Order the plot to match names(events_conditional_copuladata